Ken Jeong

 2. Ken Jeong Successful Career

 With a long list of roles in comedies like "The Hangover" and "Knocked Up," a recent Netflix stand-up special, and a part in the blockbuster movie "Crazy Rich Asians," Ken Jeong has established himself as a recognizable face in Hollywood over the past ten years.
 Ken Jeong has a $14 million net worth as of 2022.
-He gained notoriety for playing the lead in the American multi-camera sitcom "Dr. Award-winning American comedy-drama sitcom "Community" stars as "Ken" and as "Ben Chang."
+He gained notoriety for playing the lead in the American multi-camera sitcom "Dr Award-winning American comedy-drama sitcom "Community", which stars as "Ken" and as "Ben Chang."
 He portrayed Leslie Chow and was featured as "Dr." in the comedic movies "The Hangover," "The Hangover Part II," and "The Hangover Part III."
-In the romantic comedy "Knocked up," Kuni appears.
+In the romantic comedy "Knocked Up," Kuni appears.
 Through his official website, kenjeong.com, he communicates with his followers.

 In 1998, Jeong led two separate lives.
 Jeong worked as a doctor in Woodland Hills, where he also spent his free time performing stand-up comedy at nightclubs.
 This gave rise to television series like Entourage, The Bureau, and Curb Your Enthusiasm.
 He made his television debut in 2002 on Comedy Central's Cosmic Groove.
 Jeong eventually gave up his practice, despite still having a medical license, after expanding his practice and stand-up opportunities in 2006.